kokkos/kokkos.github.io/content/blog/blog-post-05.md

 * xRage (LANL ASC multiphysics code) - Moving a Fortran code to GPUs with Kokkos
 * Porting Fortran-based NWP (Numerical Weather Prediction) code to Kokkos with the Fortran Compatibility Layer

-In the afternoon we talked about Kokkos Tools, Kokkos Resilience and Kokkos Remote Spaces, followed by related community talks:
+In the afternoon, we talked about Kokkos Tools, Kokkos Resilience and Kokkos Remote Spaces, followed by related community talks:
 * Kokkos support in TAU and APEX Performance Measuring Tools
 * Memory Management and Profiling with Kokkos: A Trilinos Case Study